sabinabains/dsc-capstone/README.md

 Due to the model's MSE and R Squared score, it is evident this model has poor predicitve ability and should not be used to gauge a track's popularity on Spotify.
 A lack of predictability could serve as an insight in itself however, as it is highly possible that users no longer focus on album artwork.

 With more time I would attempt to support the above theory by running the same analysis on albums from the 80's up to the early 2000's.
 I would also look into finding a different target variable to measure "success".
 Spotify's metric is based on recency, which therefore overlooks older music.
 It also rates popularity comparatively to other songs, which is problem a because songs that may be popular within their own genre could be understated due to the popularity of other genres.
 Lastly, I would run a NLP analysis on track name, and see if this has any effect on popularity among Spotify listeners.

+#### Based on the above results, I would make three recommendations to the client.
+- Consider allocating resources away from album art creation, as artwork style doesn’t seem to affect popularity on Spotify
+- Commission a study on album and/or song name to understand naming effect on Spotify popularity
+- If artwork context is crucial to telling the album story, consider other means of distribution outside of Spotify, such as physical stores, as users don’t seem engaged with artwork on Spotify

 # Repository Navigation